skyscrapers/terraform-cloudwatch/README.md

 ## API-Gateway

-Creates general alerts for the API-Gateway
+Creates general alerts for the API-Gateway.

+N.B.
+Releases >= 2.0.0 the `5XXError...` variables are now `fiveXXError...`.

 The following resources are created: